 - Eat some carbs.
 Carbohydrates trigger the release of relaxing neurotransmitters in your brain, helping you drop off nicely.
 Just make sure you’re not bloated, lest you sit uncomfortably awake for hours.

 - Keep a constant sleeping schedule.
-Many people will stay up later at the weekend and have a lie in, and this is one thing which contributes to Monday morning blues.
+Many people will stay up later at the weekend and have a lie-in, and this is one thing that contributes to Monday morning blues.
 Your body works in cycles and rhythms, and sleep is no different.
 Your circadian rhythm controls sleep, and you tend to get tired at the same time each day.
 Interrupting this can knock all sorts of things out of whack.

 - Being well hydrated (but not drinking too much too late in the evening) may help, as will a healthy and nutritionally balanced diet.
 Vitamin B6 deficiency has been linked with insomnia.
 B6 is essential for Tryptophan synthesis, Tryptophan is an amino acid that affects hormonal pathways essential for sleep.
-It just so happens that low fat cheese is a good source of both B6 and Tryptophan, and more great news, it also tastes great in your favourite low calorie, high protein dinner recipes.
+It just so happens that low-fat cheese is a good source of both B6 and Tryptophan, and more great news, it also tastes great in your favourite low calorie, high protein dinner recipes.